zenfulfillment/billbee-node-api/README.md

-# billbee-node-api
+# Billbee Node API

-A Node.js client for the Billbee API, providing a simple and efficient way to interact with Billbee's services.
+This is a Nodejs client for the Billbee API, providing a simple and efficient way to interact with Billbee's services.

 ## Features